 An in-depth study of the factors affecting the efficiencies and effectiveness of print media organizations and ultimately their profitability.
 Includes consideration of both internal factors, such as quality level goals, training, scheduling, plant layout, and financial management, and external factors, such as environmental and legal issues and safety enforcement.
 Lecture 3 (Spring).

 Cross Media Workflow

-This course is designed to expose students to all elements needed to execute media projects across platforms.
+This course is designed to expose students to all the elements needed to execute media projects across platforms.
 Students will learn concepts in project management as it applies to leading cross media projects and teams.
-Concepts and tools necessary for the implementation of a cross media workflow will be discussed and reinforced through hands-on exercises.
-Content management and industry standards and practices such as color management, asset management, and image optimization for output will be studied and applied through the context of cross media workflows.
+Concepts and tools necessary for the implementation of a cross media workflow will be discussed and reinforced with hands-on exercises.
+Additionally, content management and industry standards and practices such as color management, asset management, and image optimization for output will be studied and applied through the context of cross media workflows.
 Lab 2, Lecture 2 (Spring).

 This course provides a foundation for conducting scientific research in the graphic communications industry.
-Students will learn the scientific method, how to generate a hypothesis or research question, conduct secondary research, select the best research design to answer the research questions, and how to analyze basic survey data.
-The course will also introduce students to the current issues in the industry in preparation for them to identify a thesis or capstone project problem.
+Students will learn the scientific methods, how to generate hypotheses and research questions, conduct secondary research, select the best research design to answer a research question, and how to analyze basic survey data.
+This course will also introduce students to the current issues in the industry in preparation for them to identify a thesis or capstone project problem.
+Lecture 3 (Fall).

 Total Semester Credit Hours